 You Just Changed the Engine Oil

 We want to say that it’s a rookie mistake.
-That is, you changed the oil but no oil on dipstick!
-Yes Immediately after you change the engine oil if you check, you can’t see any oil on your dipstick.
+That is, after an oil change, you find no oil on the dipstick, suggesting a need to add more oil!
+Yes, Immediately after you change the engine oil if you check, you can’t see any oil on your dipstick.
 Though it sounds crazy, it will happen.
 Let your oil settle for 5 to 10 minutes, and then check using your dipstick.

 Wrong dipstick